Jean and John Whiteman’s homework, mapping and medals

 Dental hygiene was the main topic in Jean’s hygiene homework, probably because it was such a major health issue at the time.
 In fact, in the late 1920s and early 30s many people chose to have all their teeth extracted and replaced with dentures to avoid the problem of tooth decay.
 But if Jean’s pride in presentation extended from her bookwork to her teeth, she could have been proudly smiling.

 Other subjects Jean worked on are still part of many children’s homework today – English, history, geography and arithmetic.
-She was painstaking over arithmetic which earned her frequent praise in the teacher’s red ink.
+She took painstaking care with arithmetic, which earned her frequent praise in the teacher’s red ink.
 Jean was working in imperial measurements rather than metric.
 Her calculations were all done manually.
 How much is seven pounds of sugar at one shilling four pence per pound?

 Jean’s arithmetic homework February 1933.
 Exercise book (2000-566)